vroyer/hive-solr-search/README.md

 Apache SOLR is a power full search engine.
 With this Hive SOLR Search Storage Handler, you can combine SOLR search with Hive QL to achieve powerfull analytics.

-If you are you using Datastax Entreprise, Cassandra tables can be indexed by SOLR (see http://www.datastax.com/documentation/datastax_enterprise/4.5/datastax_enterprise/srch/srchIntro.html) and a SOLR search should be much more faster than a MapReduce job.
+If you are you using Datastax Entreprise, Cassandra tables can be indexed by SOLR (see http://www.datastax.com/documentation/datastax_enterprise/4.5/datastax_enterprise/srch/srchIntro.html) and a SOLR search should be much faster than a MapReduce job.

 Installation